 Personal freedom and human rights are entrenched in the Charter of Rights and Freedoms.
 Among the most important rights that everyone in Canada enjoys:

-Canada was founded on with a unique blend of English and French cultures.
+Canada was founded on a unique blend of English and French cultures.
 As such, both languages enjoy official status throughout the country.
 Canadians are entitled to receive federal government services in English or French anywhere in the country.

 Although English and French are the only two official languages in Canada, countless other languages are spoken on the streets and in homes.
 Almost every language and culture in the world can find some representation, and a home, in Canada.